predicatestudio/pyvue/README.md

  - update the environment dependencies in dependencies/

- - replace src/bemplate with src/{your-project} and the relevant concepts, or begin developing from the bemplate skeleton.
+ - replace src/pyvue with src/{your-project} and the relevant concepts, or begin developing from the pyvue skeleton.

 ### .repo